Color

 Parameters:

-— the multiplication of the two colors as a new color
+Color— the division of the color and the value as a new color

 Example: